Workshops

 PETAL encourages UM faculty to explore their teaching and student learning goals by offering a series of workshops that attend to specific topics as they are relevant.
 Workshops provide opportunities for faculty to learn new practices, create networks of cross-departmental colleagues, engage in conversations, and reflect on innovative methods for teaching and learning.

-Location: The Frost Institute for Chemistry and Molecular Science, Room 115
+Part B – Wednesday, March 11, Location: Frost Institute for Chemistry and Molecular Science, Room 115

 Register here